 Famous for its friendly people and vibrant cities, Canada is a great place to study.
-Of course, as an international student, you may be wondering about its price.
+Nonetheless, as an international student, you may be wondering about its price.
 From the cost of accommodation to everyday essentials, it may seem complicated, but it is something you would be very wise to consider.

 What will I need to pay for?